maiow/dog-shelter/README.md

 # dog-shelter
-Android mobile application for Red Pine dog shelter based in Moscow, Russia
+**Kotlin Single-activity multi-module Android mobile application** for Red Pine dog shelter based in Moscow, Russia.
+It is a **work in progress** 🚧.